Succyboi/mlem_plugins/README.md

 # Mlem Plugins

-A playground for audio plugins developed in Rust.
+A playground for audio plugins developed in Rust by [Mlem Records](https://mlemrecords.com/).
 Mostly for my personal enjoyment.
 I'm happy to see anyone get use out of these though.

 Plugins and their underlying code are licensed under the [ANTI-CAPITALIST SOFTWARE LICENSE (v 1.4)](LICENSE).
 If you need a different license, feel free to contact [puk@mlemrecords.com](mailto:puk@mlemrecords.com).